aspose-drawing/aspose-drawing-probe/aspose_drawing_engine_net.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Drawing images is a very demanding operation with graphic libraries for developers, researchers, students and managers who create graphic applications and services on .NET platform.
+Drawing images with graphic libraries is a very demanding operation for developers, researchers, students and managers who create graphic applications and services on .NET platform.
 Aspose.Drawing is a modern cross-platform image library with enhanced capabilities.
-With the Aspose library for .NET it is possible effectively draw lines and shapes using different Pen and Brush objects, texts with different fonts and styles, and make various transformations, and raster images in all commonly used graphics file formats.
+With the Aspose library for .NET it is possible effectively draw lines and shapes using different Pen and Brush objects, create texts with different fonts and styles, make various transformations and raster images in all commonly used graphics file formats.
 The ready-to-use graphic library helps to increase productivity, dramatically reduce development and time-to-market period.
 The Microsoft System.Drawing.Common library recently changed its support for non-Windows platforms and Aspose.Drawing will be a proper replacement for drawing images.

 </p>